 One of the first partners I ever worked for was Jim Bieneman.
 He always said the client’s perception is their reality.
 I struggled at first to understand what that meant.
 Over time, I came to realize that he meant that whatever a client is going through or perceives about me (or the firm) is truly their reality.
 In order to really help a client, we have to look at the problems they face through their lens and not our own.

 If you could be a superhero what would be your superpower?

 The one power that I often think about is the ability to have extra time in a day.
 If I had the ability to not sleep, I could get so much more accomplished!

 What is your favorite food?

 Being from Southern California, of course, it is Mexican and the spicier the better.

-What famous figure (living) would you most like to meet and why?
+What famous figure (living or dead) would you most like to meet and why?

 Ronald Reagan, I grew up admiring him for his ability to communicate and connect with people.

 What do you think is your biggest contribution to the Brown Edwards team?

 Probably my energy and desire to have fun while working.
 At Brown Edwards we have the opportunity to help people every day, it does not get better than that.